AirPlay not working on Mac?

 Out-of-date software can prevent AirPlay from working.
 To check you’ve got the latest software, check the following:

-- iOS devices: Settings > General > Update Software.
+- iOS devices: Settings > General > Software Update.

-- macOS device: Apple icon (top toolbar) > System Preferences > Update.
+- macOS device: Apple icon (top toolbar) > About This Mac > Software Update.

 On every Apple device, they clearly show when new software is needed.